ceschini/memcached/docs/lore/lotr/lord-of-rings-3.md

-# Lord of the Rings - O retorno do rei
+# O Senhor dos Anéis - O Retorno do Rei

 Gandalf e Pippin cavalgam em Scadufax rumo a cidade de Minas Tirith, avisando os guardas de Gondor que a tempestade está vindo.
 Eles chegam nas muralhas da cidade e sobem seus sete anéis até a torre do rei.